 Each year the Village prepares an annual budget.
 Starting in August, all department heads are required to prepare and submit their individual department budgets to the Finance Department.
 The Finance Director is responsible for completing all the revenue components of the budget, including working with various department heads related to their revenue.
 The Finance Director compiles all the department and fund budgets into a draft budget book.
 The draft budget is then reviewed by the Village President and Village Manager.
 Each department head meets together with the Village President, Village Manager and Finance Director to discuss each department and fund budget.
 The Village President, Village Manager and Finance Director meet again to balance the budget.
 An updated draft budget is compiled and provided to each Village Trustee in advance of the joint Village Board/Finance and Personnel Committee meeting planned in late October or early November.
 The budget is discussed in detail at this meeting, reviewing each fund and department.
 The budget is then approved with any modifications or sent back to staff for modification.
+All governmental funds are annually appropriated by the Village Board.
+Management is not allowed to overspend the General Fund budget in total without the approval of the Village Board.
 Final budget approval and adoption is done at the Village Board meeting on the fourth Tuesday of November.